prjblk/wordpress-audit-automation/README.md

 6. You may have to login again to ensure Semgrep is available via path
 7. Setup the database schema manually (skip this step if providing privileged database credentials to the script)
     * Create a database and run the SQL in create_plugin_data_table and create_plugin_results_table in dbutils.py
-8. Run the download script with the --download flag and --create-schema options
+8. Run the script with the --download --audit and --create-schema options
-    * You might want to run this and the audit script in a tmux/screen session as it takes ages
+    * You might want to run this in a tmux/screen session as it takes ages (15 hours?)
-9. Run the audit script
-10. Triage output
+9. Triage output
-11. ???
+10. ???
-12. CVEs
+11. CVEs

 ### Example Usage